 Have you ever wondered if rabbits can eat onions?

 Onions are a type of vegetable that belongs to the Allium family.
-They have a pungent flavor and aroma and come in different varieties, shapes, and sizes, including red, yellow, and white onions, scallions (also known as green onions or spring onions), shallots, and leeks.
+They have a pungent flavor and aroma and come in different varieties, shapes, and sizes, including red, yellow, and white onions, scallions (also known as green or spring onions), shallots, and leeks.

 Can Rabbits Eat Onions?